jquery/jquery-migrate/warnings.md

 ### \[isFunction\] JQMIGRATE: jQuery.isFunction() is deprecated

 **Cause:** This method returns `true` if its argument is thought to be a function.
 It was created to work around bugs in `typeof` implementations in legacy browsers.
+This method will be removed in jQuery 4.0.

 **Solution:** Replace any use of `jQuery.isFunction( x )` with `typeof x === "function"`.

 ### \[isWindow\] JQMIGRATE: jQuery.isWindow() is deprecated

 **Cause:** This method returns `true` if its argument is thought to be a `window` element.
 It was created for internal use and is not a reliable way of detecting `window` for public needs.
+This method will be removed in jQuery 4.0.

 **Solution:** Remove any use of `jQuery.isWindow()` from code.
 If it is truly needed it can be replaced with a check for `obj != null && obj === obj.window` which was the test used inside this method.